 A food allergy can cause symptoms similar to gastroenteritis, although there is no actual infection.
 Pasta sauces may contain milk, fish and tomatoes that could trigger an allergic reaction.
 If you develop stomach pain after eating pasta sauce, you need to see your doctor to determine the cause of your symptoms.

 Gastroenteritis that develops after eating pasta sauce is most likely caused by food poisoning.
-After you eat pasta sauce that's contaminated with an infectious organism, the lining of your stomach and intestines will become infected and inflamed.
+After you eat pasta sauce that's contaminated with an infectious organism, the lining of your stomach and intestines will become infected and inflamed, according to Cleveland Clinic.
 Pasta sauce can become contaminated during the manufacturing process or during the preparation before serving it from contaminated utensils or cookware.
 If you refrigerate and reheat the pasta sauce multiple times, you're at a greater risk of developing food poisoning.

 An allergic reaction to one or more of the ingredients in the pasta sauce can cause inflammation in the digestive system.
 Pasta sauces may contain fish, dairy and tomatoes.
 These foods can trigger an allergic reaction.
 If you're allergic to an ingredient in the sauce, your immune system will overreact to the proteins in that ingredient, triggering the production of immunoglobulin E antibodies.
 These allergy-provoking agents cause the production of histamine in your intestines, which can cause common gastroenteritis symptoms.

 Allergic reactions can potentially be life-threatening.
 Seek immediate medical attention if you experience any severe symptoms, such as shortness of breath, wheezing, dizziness, tightening of your throat, swelling in your face or throat, or repetitive vomiting or diarrhea, according to Food Allergy Research & Education.